aespinosa/aespinosa.github.io/blog/2014-11-01-mpich3-over-docker.md

 ---
-title: Using MPICH over Docker (Global Hack Day)
+title: Distributed High Performance Computing Fortran applications over Docker
 ---

 I will use this page as a notepad for my thoughts and notes for participating in